soulthreads/xwinmosaic/README.md

 		-C                Turns off box colorizing
 		-I                Turns off showing icons
 		-D                Turns off showing desktop number
+		-S                Get screenshot and set it as a background (for WMs that do not support XShape)

 		-W <int>          Width of the boxes (default: 200) -H <int>          Height of the boxes (default: 40)